-- A minimum of 480 verbal and 460 math scores on the SAT-1 and a combined SAT score of 970 or a minimum of 21 English and 19 mathematics score on the ACT and at least a composite score of 20.
-COMPASS test scores cannot be used to satisfy this requirement.
+- A minimum of 480 verbal and 460 math scores on the SAT-1 and a combined SAT score of 970 (prior to March 2016) or a minimum of 26 Reading Test and 500 Math Section scores (March 2016 or later) or a minimum of 21 English and 19 mathematics score on the ACT and at least a composite score of 20.
+The COMPASS or Accuplacer test scores cannot be used to satisfy this requirement.

 - A high school grade point average (GPA) of 3.0 or higher in courses taken from the required College Preparatory Curriculum unit.

 - Submit a MOWR Student Participation Agreement (PDF).

 - You must follow a plan to complete the University System of Georgia College Preparatory Curriculum requirement on schedule.

 - You must take courses from the approved courses directory.